Uditxarma/Chat_With_Webpage_using_langchain/README.md

-# Chat With Webpages Using Langchain
+# Chat With Webpage Using Langchain
-Chat With Webpages is a python program built on the LangChain framework, enabling users to extract information from webpages provided as URLs and engage in conversational question answering with a responsive chatbot interface.
+Chat With Webpage is a python program built on the LangChain framework, enabling users to extract information from webpages provided as URLs and engage in conversational question answering with a responsive chatbot interface.
 It utilizes natural language processing to understand user queries and provides relevant answers based on the content.
 With this tool, users can interact with a chatbot interface to obtain relevant answers pertaining to the content of the provided webpage.

 ## Features
     -Seamless integration with the LangChain framework.